adpopescu338/Tryhackme-test/README.md

 ### Project implementations
 I really struggled with this requirement: "create an API endpoint to retrieve users who only speak French" as all users in the database speak a fixed set of 5 languages.
-I assumed the requirement was right, so it took me a little while to understand that the my query was not the problem.
+I assumed the requirement was right, so it took me a little while to understand that my query was not the problem.
 As for API endpoints, maybe I should have created some, but I really didn't find it necessary since the filtering could be done in a couple of lines.
 Another big struggle was "move over from React to EJS".
 I appreciated the opportunity to learn about EJS, but I really hope it woudn't be preferred over the powerful, clean and tidy React.